wayneluke/vBulletin_Support/Troubleshooting/Advanced Troubleshooting.md

 ini_set("error_log", dirname(__DIR__,2) . "/logs/php_error.log");
 ```

+You will need to create the `/logs/` directory in the vBulletin root directory.
 ## Enable Route Tracing

 You can enable route tracing the PHP error log.
 This looks like this: